-ProFicient™ for real-time Statistical Process Control (SPC), Trek was able to automate their quality control procedures.
+ProFicient™ for real-time monitoring with Statistical Process Control (SPC), Trek was able to automate their quality control procedures.
 Using bar code readers, Trek can now instantaneously track weight data and identify any issues in the molding area.
 In the machining area, basic checks such as machined IDs, offsets, and widths are monitored with ease.

 Using ProFicient, operators enjoy the benefits of fast data entry using the barcode readers and direct gauge inputs.
 “Analyzing the data in real time allows us to separate the special causes from the common cause variation and to have the operators react only when special cause variation is present,” said Fisher.

-The real-time analysis ensures that the bikes meet Trek’s quality standards and will perform optimally to meet customer expectations for lightweight frames.
+The real-time data analysis ensures that the bikes meet Trek’s quality standards and will perform optimally to meet customer expectations for lightweight frames.